Leasehold vs Fee Simple on Maui: What Buyers and Investors Should Know

 -

-What Is Leasehold Ownership?
+What Is Leasehold Property on Maui?

 A leasehold property means you own the building or unit, but you do not own the land beneath it.
 Instead, you enter into a long-term lease agreement with the landowner.